-Trunk infrastructure is defined in Section 9 of the Resolution.
-Infrastructure items not listed in the Table 3 of the Resolution are non-trunk infrastructure including, but not limited to:
+Trunk infrastructure is defined in the Priority Infrastructure Plan.
+Infrastructure items not listed in the Priority Infrastructure Plan are non-trunk infrastructure including, but not limited to:

-- Infrastructure items required to service the development; - External works to connect the development to the existing infrastructure networks; - Linear linkage park; - Bushland recreation park; - Land for local drainage purposes, except land below 1% AEP interval required for trunk stormwater conveyance, in the river and creek system as mapped in Appendix 1 for stormwater conveyance; - Local stormwater works required to service the development and any associated land (land below the 1% AEP used for this purpose is non-trunk); - Land required to be dedicated by the State (eg. Coastal Management District); - Embellishments above the desired standards of service or the value in Section 13 (Table 1) below.
+- Infrastructure items required to service the development; - External works to connect the development to the existing infrastructure networks; - Linear linkage park; - Bushland recreation park; - Land for local drainage purposes, except land below 1% AEP interval required for trunk stormwater conveyance, in the river and creek system as mapped in Plans for Trunk Infrastructure for stormwater conveyance; - Local stormwater works required to service the development and any associated land (land below the 1% AEP used for this purpose is non-trunk); - Land required to be dedicated by the State (eg. Coastal Management District); - Embellishments above the desired standards of service or the value in Section 13 (Table 2) below.